Buying real estate in the Dominican Republic?

 Better information leads to better decisions.
 Save time and money.
 Download our guide.

-6) Urban rent prices will go up as housing demand surges past new construction!
+6) Urban rent prices will rise as housing demand exceeds new construction

 The urban population in the Dominican Republic has surged to over 9.5 million in 2023.